Chapter 21 : 20- The Traitor’s Offer

 “And by that time it’ll be too late.”
 She retorted, chancing another look at Harry.

 They stared at each other for a moment before Harry said “You are responsible for the deaths of so many people and you have the chance to salvage something for yourself.”
 And Harry saw Marietta’s eyes widen.
 “You gave the Death Eaters passageway to Emily’s house, killing her.
-My house, resulting in Natasha’s murder.
-The Ministry, causing the deaths of all of those witches and wizards on guard that night and the Malfoy’s safe-house, all of whom are now missing and whose Auror bodyguard is now dead.
+My house, resulting in Natasha Walton's murder.
+The Ministry, causing the deaths of all of those Witches and Wizards on guard that night and the Malfoy’s safe-house, all of whom are now missing and whose Auror bodyguard is now dead.
 Help us stop the Death Eaters and I'm sure we can arrange something.”

 Marietta stared at Harry for moment and a grin seemed to form on her spot-scarred face.
 “Selwyn wasn’t lying when he said how feeble you really are.”

-Harry’s calm suddenly subsided and rage seemed to take over.
+Harry’s calmness suddenly subsided and rage seemed to take over.
 Standing up and drawing his wand, he shouted “Legilimens!”

-Harry burst through into Marietta’s memories and saw her, in an almost deserted bar talking to Selwyn and overheard the familiar topic of ‘Whose side she’d be on when the war came.’
+Harry burst through into Marietta’s memories and saw her, in an almost deserted pub talking to Selwyn and overheard the familiar topic of ‘Whose side she’d be on when the war came.’

-He then watched as she placed the Imperius Curse on Lucy, sending her into the Ministry’s Archives to retrieve the files of the new Death Eaters.
+He then watched as she placed the Imperius Curse on Lucy, sending her into the Ministry’s Archives to retrieve the files of the newly recruited Death Eaters before wiping her mind of the event.

 Then, he was beside her at the deserted Quidditch stadium as she carefully examined the walls of a corridor before finding a loose fitting.
-Within a blink of an eye he was back at the Transport Department watching Marietta place a Portus charm on two magically shielded Erumpent Horns before watching them vanish.
+Within a blink of an eye he was back at an abandoned Transport Department watching Marietta place a Portus Charm on two magically shielded Erumpent Horns before watching them vanish.

 Harry then dove into a memory where he saw her give two short, stumpy looking Death Eaters an empty plastic bottle and watched them vanish, just catching the mention of their destination.
 France.